-- Identify the Acquiring Entity and trace ownership and control of that entity back to ultimate beneficial owners / controllers;
+- identify the acquiring entity and trace ownership and control of that entity back to ultimate beneficial owners or controllers

-- Explain why ownership arrangements have been used, demonstrating that there are legitimate commercial reasons for them, and how they work (e.g. limited partnerships, different share classes, trust arrangements); and
+- explain why ownership arrangements (for example limited partnerships, different share classes or trust arrangements) have been used, demonstrating that there are legitimate commercial reasons for them, and how they work

 - Who is providing the required business experience and acumen?

-- Where is the financial commitment coming from (funding)?
+- Where is the financial commitment (funding) coming from?

 - Who approved the acquisition of the investment and who could approve its divestment?